briandconnelly/pushoverr/README.md

 ## Code of Conduct

-This project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that the pushoverr project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
-By participating in this project, you agree to abide by its terms.
+By contributing to this project, you agree to abide by its terms.

 ## Disclaimer